rofi117/createh2db/README.md

 - Update: Modify existing data in the database.
 - Delete: Remove entries from the database.

+ ## Usage

+  - Access the CRUD operations via REST endpoints.
+  - Use Postman, or your swagger web browser to interact with the endpoints.

 ## Setup

 1. download the project
 2. Navigate to the project directory
- `bash
+ ``bash
      cd your-project
 4. Build the project using Maven mvn clean install
 5. Run the project
       java -jar target/your-project.jar

-## Usage

-  - Access the CRUD operations via REST endpoints.
-  - Use Postman, or your swagger web browser to interact with the endpoints.